TamerlanG/argocd-demo/README.md

 # ArgoCD Playground

 A simple playground repository for experimenting with ArgoCD and GitOps workflows.
-This repository contains basic configurations to help you get started with ArgoCD.
+This repository contains basic configurations to help you get started with ArgoCD, including progressive delivery examples.

 ## Getting Started